Center for Global Infectious Disease Research: History

 In 1976, founders Ruth W. Shearer, Ph.D., and Kenneth Stuart, Ph.D., set up a research laboratory in Issaquah, WA.
 Originally called the Issaquah Group for Health and Environmental Research, the name was soon changed to Issaquah Biomedical Research Institute.
 Scientists at the Institute studied parasites including ones that cause malaria and African sleeping sickness.
-In 1986, the Institute relocated to Seattle, Washington, to enhance its scientific programs and became Seattle Biomedical Research Institute.
+In 1986, the Institute relocated to Seattle, Washington, to enhance its scientific programs and became Seattle Biomedical Research Institute (SBRI).

 In January 2012, Alan Aderem, Ph.D. became president of Seattle BioMed, only the second in its 36-year history, with Stuart remaining in an active role as President Emeritus and Founder.
 As part of the Institute's plan for scientific expansion, Aderem led the implementation of integrating systems biology approaches to understanding infectious disease.
 In April 2017, Dr. John Aitchison became the organization's third president and director.

 The organization's name was changed to the Center for Infectious Disease Research in April 2015 to better reflect its focus.

 Its merger with Seattle Children's Research Institute was announced in July 2018 and finalized on October 1.
 Until this time, it was the largest independent, non-profit organization in the United States focused solely on infectious disease discovery research.